microsoftgraph/microsoft-graph-docs/api-reference/v1.0/api/groupsetting-get.md

-# Get a group setting
+---title: "Get a group setting"description: "Retrieve the properties of a specific of group setting object."---# Get a group setting

 Retrieve the properties of a specific of group setting object.